coreyNance/ReadME_Generator/Develop/readMe.md

 # README GENERATOR

 ## Description
 The task was to create a program to be able to generate a readme using inquirer.
 User is to be able to enter everything they want including the description and then be able to generate readme dynamically.
 Also if user doesnt want a section, they are to not see an empty section that they dont want.
+Each section of the readme is set up in different functions.

 ## Table